 Resolve to Prepare

 The New Year is a time when many of us look forward and make resolutions about things we want to accomplish in the coming year.
-To make a real difference to yourself and your loved ones, resolve to get your household prepared for emergencies in 2017.
+To make a real difference to yourself and your loved ones, resolve to get your household prepared for emergencies.

 Families need to plan what they should do if a disaster occurs.
 They need to know what emergencies are most likely to happen where they live, learn, work and play.
 Getting prepared is just three short steps away: